This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 First stage of labor:

-The first stage of labor includes early and active labor.
+The first stage of labor includes latent (early) labor and active labor.
+This stage may last up to 12 hours if this is your first pregnancy.
+It may last up to 10 hours if you delivered a baby before.
 Your uterus will contract to prepare your cervix for delivery and to push your baby out of the birth canal.
 Your cervix will dilate (widen) and efface (soften and become thinner).
 Your contractions may last from 30 to 60 seconds.
 The contractions usually start in the back and move to the front.
 You may also have a pink, clear, or slightly bloody discharge called bloody show.
 Bloody show is caused by the movement of a mucus plug from your cervix.
 During pregnancy the mucus plug blocks your cervix to prevent it from opening

-- Early labor may last for several hours.
+Early labor may last for several hours.
 You will most likely be at home during early labor.
 Rest as much as possible while you are at home.
 Have someone rub your back.
 It may be helpful to place ice packs on your lower back.
 Go for a short walk if you are able.
 Drink water and suck on ice chips.
-Ask your healthcare provider if you can eat during early labor.
+Ask your healthcare provider if it is okay to eat during early labor.

-How you will know when you are in active labor:
+How to know when you are in active labor:

-Your contractions become more frequent, last longer, and become more intense and painful.
+This stage may last up to 12 hours if this is your first pregnancy.
+It may last up to 10 hours if you delivered a baby before.
+Your contractions will get stronger, last longer, and happen more frequently.
+They will also become more intense and painful.
 Time your contractions from the beginning of one to the beginning of the next.
 Write this information down for 1 hour.
-Your healthcare provider will tell you how many minutes apart the contractions should be before you need to go to the hospital or birthing center.
+Your healthcare provider will tell you when to go to the hospital or birthing center.
+This will be based on how many minutes apart your contractions are.

 Second stage of labor: